CFSAN-Biostatistics/vcftoolz/paper/paper.md

 # Summary and Need Statement

-The analysis of next-generation sequence data often involves variant calling -- a process for discovering genomic variants, which are differences between genomes.
+The analysis of next-generation sequence data often involves variant calling -- the process of identifying differences between genomes.
 The standard output file format of variant callers is the Variant Call Format (VCF) (https://github.com/samtools/hts-specs).

-Researchers have a need to view and compare VCF files.
-The behaviour of alternative variant calling algorithms can be analysed by comparing the VCF files produced by those algorithms.
-The performance of a variant calling algorithm can be evaluated by comparing against a known truth VCF dataset.
+Researchers need to view and compare VCF files when comparing the behavior of different variant calling algorithms (and even the same algorithm with different parameters).
+Additionally, the performance of a variant calling algorithm can be evaluated by comparing against a known truth VCF dataset.

 Here, we present ``vcftoolz``, software to facilitate comparing and evaluating the variant calls in VCF files.
 The core functionality of ``vcftoolz`` is the